June-Skeeter/Module6_GEOS270/docs/Content_Part1.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
-<a href="content/Chae_et_al_2015.pdf" target="_blank">View CoCoRaHS in New Tab</a>
+<a href="content/Chae_et_al_2015.pdf" target="_blank">View in New Tab</a>

-### WC1
+### Quiz Question No. 2

-Read the highlighted portions of [this study](content/Chae_et_al_2015.pdf) on racism and health outcomes.
+Read the highlighted portions of [Chae et al. (2015)](content/Chae_et_al_2015.pdf) on racism and health outcomes.
 Then use this information to a couple paragraphs outlining what they found, how the type of data they used can be a useful alternative for traditional metrics, and what are some potential limitations to this type of research.

 ## Citizen Science